 - 1. Early childhood through grade 6 generalist (EC-6); - 2.
 Grades 4 through 8 (social studies, English language arts and reading, mathematics, science, or English language arts and reading/social studies; - 3.
 Grades 6 through 12 (physical science) - 4.
-Grades 7 through 12 (English language arts and reading, history, life science, mathematics, and speech) - 5.
-An all-level certificate in physical education, art, music, theatre, languages other than English (French, German, Latin, or Spanish).
+Grades 7 through 12 (English language arts and reading, history, life science, mathematics, and math/physics) - 5.
+An all-level certificate in physical education, art, music, theatre, languages other than English (French, Latin, or Spanish).

 A listing of requirements for teaching fields is available in the ATP office and on the ATP website.
 The Texas Education Agency has the power to change minimum requirements at any time.
-TITLE II Information: As mandated by the Title II Act and made available on the Title II Web site, the following table provides information about the pass rates on the TEXES exams required for certification:
+TITLE II Information: As mandated by the Title II Act and made available on the Title II website, the following table provides information about the pass rates on the TEXES exams required for certification:

-Title II Report Data for Cohort Years 2013 & 2014: Pass Rates 2014- 2015
+Title II Report Data for Cohort Years 2016 & 2017: Pass Rates 2017-2018

-Category Percentage Pass in 2013 Cohort Percentage Pass in 2014 Cohort

-Pedagogy & Professional Responsibility 100% 100%

-Academic Content 93% 95%
+Category Percentage Pass in 2017 Cohort Percentage Pass in 2018 Cohort Pedagogy & Professional Responsibility 100% 100% Academic Content 96% 93% Number in Cohort 15 13

-Summary 100% 100%

-Number in Cohorts 16 20